First Impression

 Students learning about making first impressions when meeting someone new in an ESL lesson.

 How can you make a good first impression on your new boss or potential partner?
 In this lesson, students will learn about making first impressions when meeting someone new.
-This lesson features a video of two people who meet for the first time and make assumptions about each other’s lives.
-Students will learn and practice the use of question tags and vocabulary relating to this topic.
+The lesson features a video of two people meeting for the first time and making assumptions about each other’s lives.
+Students will learn and practice using question tags and relevant vocabulary related to this topic.
+The lesson is designed to help students engage with the material and improve their conversational skills in real-life situations.

 Lesson Objectives